Weekend mass shootings leave 6 people dead and dozens injured across the US

 Mass shootings and violence across the U.S. killed at least six people this weekend, including a Pennsylvania state trooper, and wounded dozens of people.
-Multiple people with guns fired shots at a holiday crowd in Missouri and bullets flew among teenagers partying in Illinois.
+Multiple people with guns fired shots at a holiday crowd in Illinois and bullets flew among teenagers partying in Missouri.

 The shootings follow a surge in homicides and other violence over the past several years that experts say accelerated during the coronavirus pandemic.
 They happened in suburban Chicago, Washington state, central Pennsylvania, St. Louis, Southern California and Baltimore.